shakedyona/CyberBullying/README.md

 Requirements for the Web Frontend: Node.js

 There are 2 folders: ‘CyberBullying’ and ‘Frontend’.
 ‘CyberBullying’ is the project written in python3.7.
-'Frontend' is inside CyberBullying and contain Angular 7 app.
+'Frontend' is inside 'CyberBullying' and contains Angular 7 app.

 To install the CyberBullying package and use it’s functionality please write:
 ‘pip install -e path/to/CyberBullying’